axibase/atsd/api/data/series/smooth.md

 `type = WAVG`

-Calculates weighted average where the weight of the value equals sample index.
+Calculates weighted average where the weight of the value equals the sample index.

 Window values: